Bilevel reinforcement learning via the development of hyper-gradient without lower-level convexity: MODEL-BASED SOFT BILEVEL REINFORCEMENT LEARNING

+Combining the above proposition with \eqref{eq:pi_v_nabla}, we identify the hyper-gradient $\nabla\phi (x)$ to the problem~\eqref{eq:standar_biRL}; \todo{its expression is delayed in \eqref{eq:exact_hypergrad2} of \cref{sec:ana_MSoBiRL}}.
 In this manner, we unveil the hyper-gradient in the context of bilevel RL, by harnessing the softmax temporal value consistency and derivatives of a fixed-point equation.

-In light of the characterization~\eqref{eq:exact_hypergrad2}, a model-based soft bilevel reinforcement learning algorithm,~called M-SoBiRL, is proposed in~\cref{alg:M-SoBiRL}.
+In light of the characterization of $\nabla\phi$, a model-based soft bilevel reinforcement learning algorithm,~called M-SoBiRL, is proposed in~\cref{alg:M-SoBiRL}.
 In summary, the $k$-th outer iteration performs an inexact hyper-gradient descent step on $x_k$, with the aid of auxiliary iterates $\kh{\pi_k,Q_k,V_k,w_k}$.
 Specifically, given $x_{k+1}$, the inner iterations aim to (approximately) solve the lower-level entropy-regularized MDP problem.
-To this end, the \emph{soft policy iteration} studied by \cite{haarnoja2018sac,cen2022fastNPG} inspires us to define the following soft Bellman optimality operator $\mathcal{T} _{\mathcal{M} _{\tau}\left( x \right)}:\mathbb{R}^{\abs{\mdps}\abs{\mdpa}} \to\mathbb{R}^{\abs{\mdps}\abs{\mdpa}}$ associated with $x\in\mathbb{R}^n$,
+To this end, the \emph{soft policy iteration} studied by \citet{haarnoja2018sac,cen2022fastNPG} inspires us to define the following soft Bellman optimality operator $\mathcal{T} _{\mathcal{M} _{\tau}\left( x \right)}:\mathbb{R}^{\abs{\mdps}\abs{\mdpa}} \to\mathbb{R}^{\abs{\mdps}\abs{\mdpa}}$ associated with $x\in\mathbb{R}^n$, \begin{small}

+\end{small} \!\!where the expectation is taken with respect to $s^{\prime}\sim {P(\cdot \mid s,a)}$.
 Applying this operator iteratively leads to the optimal soft Q-value function, with a linear convergence rate in theory (see \cref{sec:Bellman}).
 Therefore, $N$ inner iterations are invoked in line~7-9 of \cref{alg:M-SoBiRL} to estimate $Q^*\kh{x_{k+1}}$, and the warm-start strategy is adopted in line~10 of \cref{alg:M-SoBiRL} to initialize the next outer iteration with historical information, where it amortizes the computation of $Q^*(x)$ through the outer iterations.
-Additionally, in order to recover $\pi_{k+1}$ from $Q_{k+1}$, we take into account the consistency condition \eqref{eq:consis_policy} which involves the softmax mapping as follows,
+Additionally, in order to recover $\pi_{k+1}$ from $Q_{k+1}$, we take into account the consistency condition~\eqref{eq:consis_policy} which involves the softmax mapping as follows,

 It follows from \eqref{eq:consis_policy} that $\pi_{k+1}=\texttt{softmax}\kh{Q_{k+1}/\tau}$.
 As for the approximation of the hyper-gradient~\eqref{eq:exact_hypergrad2} which requires an inverse matrix vector product, we denote